mdolr/instars-back/README.md

 - Time duration: 30 seconds
 - Concurrent users: 255 users

-We have conducted the tests with varying batch sizes, the "Hit rate" describes the percentage of requests that did not receive a 5XX server code.
+We have conducted the tests with varying batch sizes, the "Hit rate" describes the percentage of requests that did not receive a 5XX HTTP status code from the server.
 | MAX_BATCH_SIZE | Average likes per second | Hit rate |
 |----------------|--------------------------|-----|
 | 39000 | ~45 likes/s | 100% |